 If you are in the <85% group, you’ll have access to the whole of the mortgage market.
 The golden time to review the mortgage is 3 months prior to the end of your promotional rate.
 With social distancing still in place, you might want to consider starting the process even 5 months in advance.
 This will allow a review of your scenario and a comparison of the market vs your existing lender options.

 Quite often, mortgage lenders offer better rates for new customers, so it can be worth switching banks.
-Switching to a different bank much simpler than you think, and can be easily done with the help of Fees Free Mortgages.
+Switching to a different bank is much simpler than you think, and can be easily done with the help of Fees Free Mortgages.

 Applying for a new mortgage with a new lender could be tricky if you’ve been furloughed.
 This is because some lenders will assess affordability based purely on your furloughed income (which is up to 20% lower than usual), and others might not consider it at all.